 The Acqua Alta

-On the other hand, in December and, therefore, at Christmas, there may be an episode of acqua alta, that is, a rise in tide that floods part of the city.
+On the other hand, in December and, therefore, at Christmas, there may be an episode of acqua alta, that is, a rise in the tide that floods part of the city.
 Most of the time, these floods do not exceed a few centimeters and the city is more than prepared for them.

-Only on those occasions when the acqua alta is particularly damaging, with flooding that does affect the daily life of the city, visitors have to stop their tours until everything returns to normal, in just 2 or 3 hours.
+Only on the occasions when the acqua alta is particularly damaging, with flooding that does affect the daily life of the city, visitors have to stop their tours until everything returns to normal, in just 2 or 3 hours.

 How to dress in Venice at Christmas?